1. How to Structure a CV: CV Format Guide for 2025

 • Set your margins to one inch on each side and your line spacing to 1.15.

-• Double space between CV sections.
+• Double space between CV sections, but keep your CV one page long.

 • Choose an easy-to-read CV font set at 11 or 12 pts.
 Good choices include Helvetica, Cambria and Tahoma.